kmehltretter82/frama-c-linux/KERNEL.md

   --output results.json
 ```

+Use `linux-x86_64-dwc3-v1.json` in the command above to run the DWC3 corpus
+against a compilation database generated with
+`configs/linux-x86_64-dwc3-v1.fragment`.
+Corpus manifests automatically load
+their declared model headers; pass `--no-manifest-models` for a controlled
+unmodeled comparison.

 From this repository's development tree, build `@install` and replace the
 command above with
 `opam exec --switch=fragma -- dune exec --no-build -- frama-c-script`.